adento/react-native-sketch-canvas/MIGRATION.md

 ### PropTypes
 - `ViewPropTypes.style` has been replaced with `PropTypes.oneOfType([PropTypes.object, PropTypes.array])`

+### Lifecycle Methods
+- `UNSAFE_componentWillReceiveProps` has been replaced with `componentDidUpdate`
+- `UNSAFE_componentWillMount` has been removed, PanResponder initialization moved to constructor

+### Native API Changes
+- `UIManager.getViewManagerConfig()` has been replaced with modern command dispatching
+- Updated native module interaction patterns for React Native 0.74+

 ### Native Code Changes
 - Android: Deprecated APIs have been replaced with modern equivalents